KMKfw/kmk_firmware/docs/en/combo_layers.md

 ## Limitations

-There can only be one combo layer active at a time and for overlapping matches the first matching combo in `combo_layers` takes precedence.
+There can only be one combo layer active at a time, and when the combos are overlapping, the first matching combo in `combo_layers` takes precedence.
 Example:
 ```python